 There is also a great selection of bar food that varies from week to week. if the pork sausage rolls are on the menu make sure you have some.
 The perfect warm up before the Friday night opening event with Blanche, wouldn’t it be exciting if a certain Rhodes scholar/epic sköller dropped in.

 The next morning, get to one of Bendigo’s happening weekend breakfast spots and work on the cryptic so you can formulate any questions you have for DA before his session at 10.30am.
-Brewhouse, Old Green Bean or Percy and Percy would all be great spots for that.
+Brewhouse, Old Green Bean, Percy and Percy, Sim’R or the Bendigo Corner Store Cafe would all be great spots for that.

 If you think you might need a pick-me-up during the course of the afternoon, make sure you get down to Indulge Chocolates in Fountain Court and select some of their Belgian chocolates to add some extra zip to the afternoon.